bwsw/sj-platform/SJDocs/source/Tutorial.rst

 See the Results
 ------------------------------

-To see the processing results saved in ElasticSearch, please, go to Kibana.
+To see the processing results saved in Elasticsearch, please, go to Kibana.
 There the aggregated data can be rendered in a diagram.

 The result can be viewed while the module is working.
 A necessary auto-refresh interval can be set for the diagram to update the graph.